 Which Dogs Are Used in Dogfighting?

 For professional and hobbyist dogfighters, the sale of pups from parents who have won several fights is a major part of their activity.
 Underground dogfighting publications and websites are commonly used to advertise pups or the availability of breeding stock.
-Many “street” fighters think they can also make money by breeding and selling dogs, but a great number of these animals are killed or abandoned if they fail to perform.
 Although there are many breeds of dogs used for fighting worldwide—including the Fila Brasileiro, Dogo Argentino, the Tosa Inu and the Presa Canario—the dog of choice for fighting in the United States is the American Pit Bull Terrier.
 Occasionally other breeds and mixes are reportedly used in street fights or as “bait” dogs used by some to train dogfighting victims.